-- SO5 The Council is to procure works, goods or services through a Consortium or similar body, provided the Council is a member of the Consortium and the Consortium's or similar body's rules are followed. - SO6 Works carried out under an Agency arrangement which states that the Standing Orders of the Principal Authority apply. - SO7 The goods, materials or services are proprietary items or their prices are sold at a fixed price only provided that in each of these cases there is no reasonable satisfactory alternative product. - SO8 Contracts are awarded to complete work where a contractor becomes insolvent or the employment of an existing contractor is determined.
-In such cases, an Executive Director's approval is required. - SO9 The appointment of counsel or specialist solicitors by the Head of Legal and Democratic Services in consultation with the relevant Director or Head of Service. - SO10 The appointment of specialist experts agreed by the Council's Chief Executive to advise the Council in the conduct of legal matters and legal proceedings. - SO11 These Standing Orders do not apply to the purchase, letting or disposal of land in accordance with the Council's Asset Management Policy and the Council's Scheme of Delegations.
+SO5 The Council is to procure works, goods or services through a Consortium or similar body, provided the Council is a member of the Consortium and the Consortium's or similar body's rules are followed.

+SO6 Works carried out under an Agency arrangement which states that the Standing Orders of the Principal Authority apply.

+SO7 and S08 DELETED

+SO9 The appointment of counsel or specialist solicitors by the Head of Legal and Democratic Services in consultation with the relevant Director or Head of Service.

+SO10 The appointment of specialist experts agreed by the Council's Chief Executive to advise the Council in the conduct of legal matters and legal proceedings.

+SO11 These Standing Orders do not apply to the purchase, letting or disposal of land in accordance with the Council's Asset Management Policy and the Council's Scheme of Delegations.